CLRX/CLRX-mirror/doc/ClrxAsmRocm.md

 Kernel function should to be aligned to 256 byte boundary.

+Additional kernel informations and binary informations are in metadata ELF note.
+It holds informations about `printf` calls, kernel configuration and its arguments.

 ## Register usage setup

 The CLRX assembler automatically sets number of used VGPRs and number of used SGPRs.